troaphdev/housingclient/README.md

 # HousingClient

-A sleek, modular ClickGUI menu mod for Minecraft 1.8.9 Forge, optimized for Hypixel Housing.
+A useful mod menu for Hypixel Housing with various functions.

 ## Features